Is parental smacking now a criminal offence in Scotland?

 No. Most reasonable people know there is a big difference between child abuse and loving parental discipline.

-It is used when verbal warnings and other disciplinary tactics have been ignored or cannot be understood.
+Smacking is used when verbal warnings and other disciplinary tactics have been ignored or cannot be understood because the child is too young.
 Children, particularly those aged between two and six, do not tend to assent rationally to what their parents say is good for them.

 Those seeking a smacking ban often deliberately muddle smacking with ‘hitting’.
 With good parents reasonable chastisement will not be done in anger but in a controlled manner and with an accompanying explanation as necessary.
 Parents use a range of approaches to discipline their children.
 It is often the case that parents don’t feel the need to smack their child at all, but for most parents smacking is one form of loving discipline among many.
 Most people regard this as legitimate and reasonable.

 Everyone accepts that the State must intervene to protect children who are in danger of abuse.
-Under the current law, parents who use unreasonable or immoderate physical punishment can already be prosecuted.
+But under the new law, loving parents who use mild physical discipline could end up with an assault charge.

-No. If the law were to be changed it would also apply to anyone visiting Scotland.
+No. The new law would also apply to anyone visiting Scotland.